 SWK6410 School Social Work Policy and Practice I This is the first of a two-course sequence for students doing their internships in the public school setting leading to state licensure as school social worker.
 This course focuses on practice.
 It prepares students to provide school social work services to individuals, groups, families, the school system and the community.
 This course covers the roles of the school social worker and the skills needed to perform the various roles.
 Special attention is given to assessment, prevention and intervention across systems on behalf of school children and their families.
 Semester hours: 3 SWK6420 School Social Work Policy and Practice II This is the second of a two-course sequence for students doing their internships in the public school setting leading to state certification as a school social worker.
 This course focuses on policy and legal issues related to providing school social work services to individuals, groups, families, the school system and the community.
 This course covers state and federal special education mandates and other laws and policies related to public school children and their families.
 Special attention is given to ethical and legal implications of these laws and policies and their effect on the education of children.
+Semester hours: 3 Prerequisite(s): SWK6410.

 SWK6430 School Social Work Licensure Course This course is designed for post-MSW graduate students seeking school social work endorsement/licensure from the Illinois State Board of Education.
 It provides an orientation to social work practice in the public school setting.
 It covers important historical, legal, and political developments that affect the modern-day roles and functions of the practitioner in the school setting.
 The course provides a basic understanding of the types of students served, resources and knowledge needed to deliver services and an overview of the public school system.
 This course is a requirement for state licensure as a school social worker.
-Semester hours: 3 Prerequisite(s): MSW post-graduate and approval by School Social Work Coordinator.
+Permission of the School Social Work Coordinator required.
+Open to MSW post-graduate students only.
+Semester hours: 3 Prerequisite(s): School Social Work Coordinator permission required.
 SWK6440 Advanced Social Work Practice with Individuals This advanced social work practice elective focuses on contemporary approaches to directed social work practice with individual client systems.
-Semester hours: 3 Prerequisite(s): Foundation curriculum.
+Prerequisite(s): SWK6140; SWK6150; SWK6160; SWK6250; SWK6370; SWK6381; SWK6382.
+SWK6450 Advanced Social Work Practice with Families This advanced social work practice elective emphasizes the ability to assess and engage families and to plan and implement effective interventions with a wide variety of families.
+Semester hours: 3 Prerequisite(s): SWK6140; SWK6150; SWK6160; SWK6250; SWK6370; SWK6381; SWK6382.

+SWK6460 Advanced Social Work Practice with Couples This advanced social work practice elective will focus on a variety of theories and approaches to social work practice with couples.
+Semester hours: 3 Prerequisite(s): SWK6140; SWK6150; SWK6160; SWK6250; SWK6370; SWK6381; SWK6382.